 No final decisions can be made on an application before it is complete.

 The School of Nursing begins reviewing applications for admission to its new fall class on December 1 of the previous year, after which admissions are on a rolling basis.
 There is no published deadline, however, programs are very competitive and have a limited number of spaces for incoming students.
 Applicants who meet the December 1st priority review date have a greater probability of being admitted.

 Admission decisions are made only upon receipt of all application materials.
 Once admitted, a $200 non-refundable matriculation fee is required in order to reserve your space for the incoming fall class.

 - Complete all items on Application Checklist.

-- International student applicants whose native language is not English are required to have an interview with the Program Director and a member of the Admissions Committee.
-Personal interviews are preferred, but a telephone interview can be arranged.
+- International student applicants whose native language is not English are required to have a phone interview with the Program Director and a member of the Admissions Committee.

 - International student applicants who wish to enter the program as a registered nurse must successfully complete both the CGFNS (Commission on Graduate Foreign Nursing Schools) and the NCLEX (National Council Licensure Exam) examinations and earn licensure as a Registered Nurse in the state where they will be completing their clinical practica and/or preceptorship.
 Information about CGFNS may be obtained by writing CGFNS; 3624 Market St.; Philadelphia, PA 19104, USA or call 215.349.8767 or e-mail firstname.lastname@example.org.
 Visit www.ncsbn.org for more information about NCLEX.